Common Causes of Car Accidents in Los Angeles

 One of the more complicated reasons for car accidents occurring is a problem with the road itself.
 This can be hard to identify, as it may not be immediately apparent what the cause of a car crash was.
 A roadway issue could mean a poor road design, a confusing construction zone layout, or subpar maintenance.
 Some roads might have a lack of signage or unclear layout, or have surfaces made dangerous by potholes, oil spills or debris.
 Each of these issues can create dangerous situations and lead to collisions.

-One of the most frustrating actions you can see on the road is another driver making an abrupt lane change, cutting in front of you without signaling.
+One of the most frustrating actions you can see on the road is another driver changing lanes too quickly and cutting in front of you without signaling.
 Rather than just frustrating though, this can be extremely dangerous, especially when the offending driver does not look before merging.
 This is another of the most common causes of car crashes and can easily lead to a side-swipe incident or a rear-end collision.
 These accidents can very easily be avoided, simply by drivers using their mirrors, checking blind spots and signaling before merging.

 Getting behind the wheel while feeling extreme tiredness can have a drastic impact on a person’s driving ability.
 Drowsy driving can lead to lapses in concentration and slower reaction times, as well as bad decision making and involuntary actions – such as drifting across lanes.
 It is a common cause of car crashes on freeways, when drivers are making longer journeys late at night, but can be a factor on any road at any time.
 No one should drive when they are fighting tiredness, or they risk putting themselves and other drivers in harm’s way.